dbusrepo/webgpu-base/README.md

-# Graphics web project
+# Web graphics base project

-Base project for graphics experiments with webgpu
+Base project for graphics experiments with Webgpu, Typescript and Wasm